Counterfactual Influence in Markov Decision Processes: Experiments

 \subsection{Sepsis Model}

-The Sepsis MDP is taken from \cite{oberst2019counterfactual} and models the trajectory of a patient with sepsis.
-The states consist of four vital signs (heart rate, blood pressure, oxygen concentration, and glucose levels), with possible states of low, normal, or high.
-There are three treatment options, which can be turned on or off at each time step, leading to 8 possible actions.
-Unlike in \cite{oberst2019counterfactual}, we scale the rewards depending on the number of vital signs that are out of range at the end of the trajectory between $-1000$ (patient dies) and $1000$ (patient is discharged).
-For further details, we refer to \cite{oberst2019counterfactual}.
-In our experiments, we simulated the trajectory of a patient with Sepsis over $10$ time steps.
+The Sepsis MDP is taken from \citep{oberst2019counterfactual}\footnote{Licensed under the MIT License, and available at \url{https://github.com/clinicalml/gumbel-max-scm}.} and models the trajectories of sepsis patients.
+Each state consists of four vital signs (heart rate, blood pressure, oxygen concentration, and glucose levels), with possible values of low, normal, or high.
+There are three treatment options, which can be turned on or off at each time step (8 actions in total).
+Unlike in \citep{oberst2019counterfactual}, we scale the rewards depending on the number of vital signs that are out of range, between $-1000$ (patient dies) and $1000$ (patient is discharged).
+For further details, we refer to \citep{oberst2019counterfactual}.
+In our experiments, we simulated the trajectory of a sepsis patient over $10$ time steps.

-If three or more vital signs go outside of normal range, the patient will die.
-In practice, this means that Sepsis trajectories depend heavily on the first few actions that are taken, to reduce the probability that treatment will lead to one of these terminal states.
-Changing these actions will often lead far away from the observed path, so we need a low influence (i.e., high values of $k$) for paths that lead to catastrophic outcomes to generate better outcomes than the observed path, as shown in Figure \ref{fig:sepsis-value-catastrophic}.
-The Sepsis MDP is also very stochastic, so the same action may lead to widely different outcomes.
-This means that for observed paths which are suboptimal (the patient is not dead/discharged at the end of the path) the optimal counterfactual policy tends to follow close to the observed path, so the derived counterfactual transition probabilities are more reliable.
-This is shown in Figure \ref{fig:sepsis-value-suboptimal}, as $V(s_0)$ is optimal with only a $3$-step influence.
+In the model, the patient dies if three or more vital signs go out of range.
+This means that Sepsis trajectories depend heavily on the first few actions to reduce the probability that treatment will lead to one of these terminal states.
+However, if the observed path is a catastrophic one, as in Figure \ref{fig:sepsis-value-catastrophic}, changing these actions early on will often lead far away from the observed path, and so we need a low influence (i.e., high values of $k$) to obtain reasonably better outcomes.
+As shown in Figure \ref{fig:sepsis-value-suboptimal}, for suboptimal paths (where the patient is not dead/discharged at the end of the path, but is not discharged), a low value of $k$ ($k \geq 3$) is sufficient to recover the optimal counterfactual path.
+However, only a small improvement on the observed path is possible.